-The tissue oximetry module is shipped with ESD covers for the FSM connection ports.
+The tissue oximetry module is shipped with ESD covers for the ForeSight Elite module connection ports.
 After removing them when using the system for the first time, it is recommended that they be kept and used to protect the electrical connection points when the ports are not in use.